Lecrapouille/gdcef/addons/gdcef/doc/detailsdesign.md

 Submodule path 'godot-headers': checked out 'd1596b939d6c9f5df86655ea617713ef321ad938'
 ```

-The `godot-cpp` folder is automatically compiled by the install script
-`build.py` which calls a command similar to these lines:
+The `godot-cpp` folder is automatically downloaded and compiled by the install script `build.py` which calls a command similar to these lines:

 ```
 cd godot-cpp
 scons platform=windows target=release
 ```

-Where [scons](https://scons.org/) is a build system like Makefile but using the
-Python interpreter and the build script knowing the operating system, if it has
+Where [scons](https://scons.org/) is a build system like Makefile but using the Python interpreter and used by Godot team to compile the Godot engine and its modules.
-to compile in release or debug mode (and more parameters).

-## Prebuilt Chromium Embedded Framework (cef_binary)
+## Prebuilt Chromium Embedded Framework (📂cef_binary)

-The second component, `cef_binary` contains the CEF with prebuilt libraries with
-the C++ API and some code to compile.
-These libraries and artifacts are needed
-to make the Godot application compilable and working.
-They are created when this
+The second component, not present in the repository when cloned, `cef_binary` contains the CEF with prebuilt libraries with the C++ API and some code to compile.
+These libraries are needed to make the gdCEF module compilable and artifacts needed to make the module runnable once launched.
+Artifacts are created when this component is compiled.

-component is compiled (in fact, compiling the CEF's `cefsimple` example given in
-the source is enough).
-Note that building CEF source code 'from scratch' is too
-complex: too long (around 4 hours with a good Ethernet connection, at worst 1
-day with poor Ethernet connection), too huge (around 60 and 100 GB on
-your disk) and your system shall install plenty of system packages (apt-get).
+Note that building CEF source code 'from scratch' is too complex: too long (around 4 hours with a good Ethernet connection, at worst 1 day with poor Ethernet connection), too huge (more than 100 GB of your disk) and your system shall install plenty of system packages (apt-get).
+That is why we use prebuilt libraries from the CEF website https://cef-builds.spotifycdn.com/index.html.

-Since this folder `cef_binary` cannot be directly git cloned, you have to
-download, unpack and rename it from the CEF website
-https://cef-builds.spotifycdn.com/index.html in an automatic way.
-This is done
-by our the install script `build.py`, which knows your operating system and the
-desired CEF version: an inspection inside the CEF's README (if present) allows
-to know if CEF has been previously downloaded or if the version is matching (if
-not, this means we wanted to install a different CEF version: the old
-`cef_binary` folder is removed and the new one is downloaded, unpacked and
+Since this folder `cef_binary` cannot be directly included in gdCEF repository, it is downloaded, unpacked in an automatic way by the `build.py` script.
+This script understands your operating system and the desired CEF version: an inspection inside the CEF's README (if present) allows to know if CEF has been previously downloaded or if the version is matching (if not, this means we wanted to install a different CEF version: the old `cef_binary` folder is removed and the new one is downloaded, unpacked and compiled automatically).
-compiled automatically).

-To compile CEF, our build script `build.py` will call something similar to the
-following lines (but depending on your operating system):
+To compile CEF, our build script `build.py` will call something similar to the following lines (but depending on your operating system):

 ```
 cd ./thirdparty/cef_binary